CAMP DETAILS FOR BUSHCRAFT SURVIVAL CAMP

 If you have any questions, please contact us at (512) 299-8870 or via e-mail at Info@EarthNativeSchool.com

 We look forward to seeing you this summer!

 What did Your Child Learn at Summer Camp Today?

 Is it “enough” for your child to come home from camp with a sparkle in their eye and dirt on their knee?
-We think so, but some parents might wonder, “‘Where is the curriculum?’
+We think so, but some parents might wonder, “‘Where is the curriculum?"
 Is my child actually learning anything at this nature camp?”
-And well you might wonder, for it is only what we teach that is right in front of us – how we teach it is what we like to call “invisible”.
+We use a principle called “invisible school” to teach.
 (It’s not really invisible, you just have to know what to look for!)

 Our curriculum is taught in a variety of ways – through storytelling, games, hands-on doing, challenges, and the art of questioning.
 Furthermore, only a portion of our camp curriculum is set in stone – it is more important to us to notice who your child is and what in the natural world captures their excitement and curiosity!
 Nature provides many more opportunities for learning and discovery each week than we could ever follow.
 So, within very broad guidelines and intentions, we allow nature and the children to be our guide.